oblix-ai/docs/docs/examples/index.md

 ## Contributing

 Have you built something interesting with Oblix?
 We'd love to feature your example!
-Submit a pull request to our examples repository or reach out to us at examples@oblixai.com.
+Submit a pull request to our examples repository or reach out to us at team@oblix.ai